-Other barriers include misperceptions about the degree of ability required to achieve engineering degrees as well as beliefs that engineering is too difficult which could be linked to a lack of knowledge about what a career in engineering entails.
+Other barriers include misperceptions about the degree of ability required to achieve engineering degrees as well as believes that engineering is too difficult which could be linked to a lack of knowledge about what a career in engineering entail.

 Many industries which were dominated by men are now more diverse, with more women taking on careers in law, medicine and business – however the numbers of women in engineering have stagnated.